 - virtual or place-based; and

-- be supporting for-profit and nonprofit organizations from literally hundreds of industries, government agencies, and cultural heritage advocacy institutions, among other groups.
+- supporting for-profit and nonprofit organizations from literally hundreds of industries, government agencies, and cultural heritage advocacy institutions, among other groups.

 (To learn more about careers in two of the largest types of special libraries, see Law Librarianship and Medical Librarianship, and for an example of one of the types of activities you might engage in as a special librarian for a business organization, see Competitive Intelligence.)